ThierryCantin-Demers/Ultimate-Bravery-Python-Edition/README.md

 It's my recreation in python of the original website version of this program: https://www.ultimate-bravery.net/ It is not up to date with the actual version of the game.

+To run the program, download the code zip file and run the python file.